-The Northwest Florida/Panhandle area has a permanent population of 1.4 million and a workforce of over 600,000.
+The Northwest Florida/Panhandle area has a permanent population of 1.4 million and a workforce of over 617,000.
 The Association's eighteen county region includes almost 25 percent of the state's counties and 20 percent of Florida's land mass.
 The area economy is driven by tourism, government, and both service and manufacturing industries.
 Three research universities - Florida State University, Florida A&M University, and the University of West Florida - provide research in a variety of disciplines.
 The region's military facilities provide contract opportunities for a number of local, regional and national companies, while also providing a source of skilled and dedicated workers after they separate from the military.

 The regional economy has struggled to fully recover from the 2007-2008 recession.
-Area employment is down 3.1 percent from the pre-recession high and down 1.9 percent from December 2006.
-By contrast, employment in Florida is up 5.1 percent from the pre-recession high and up 5.4 percent from December 2006.
-Of the eighteen counties located in the Association's territory, only three have seen employment grow in comparison to pre-recessionary highs.
+Area employment is down 3.1 percent from the pre-recession high and down 1.7 percent from December 2006.
+By contrast, employment in Florida is up 5.5 percent from the pre-recession high and up 5.7 percent from December 2006.
+Of the eighteen counties located in the Association's territory, only two have seen employment grow in comparison to pre-recessionary highs.
 Recent trends are more encouraging, with fifteen of the eighteen counties experiencing stable to increasing job growth over the past twelve months.

 Northwest Florida's coastal communities, which suffered very little from the actual effects of the 2010 BP oil spill, saw significant declines in tourism due to the erroneous perception that the entire coast was damaged.
 The industry has since rebounded to near-record levels during each of the past three years.
 Following the oil spill, BP agreed to a large settlement fund, which will result in approximately \$1.5 billion in funds available to the eight Northwest Florida coastal counties most heavily affected by the spill.
-These funds will be available to support economic development beginning in 2017.
+These funds are available to support economic development beginning in 2017.

 The region's beaches traditionally pull visitors from within the U.S. Low energy prices should continue to bolster the prospects for domestic tourism.
-Tropical storms and hurricanes have moderated in recent years, while reparation monies from

-BP-funded aggressive marketing campaigns have helped bring visitors back to the region.
+Tropical storms and hurricanes have moderated in recent years, while reparation monies from BP-funded aggressive marketing campaigns have helped bring visitors back to the region.

-Anchored by the metro areas of Tallahassee to the east and Pensacola to the west, with local economies driven by agriculture, tourism and a strong military base presence in the center, economic growth in the Panhandle is typically less cyclical than peninsular Florida.
-Growth in the Tallahassee and Pensacola metro areas is forecasted during the 2016-2019 period, but at a lower rate than most other metro areas in Florida.
+The outlook for the area nonfarm economy remains generally positive.
+Anchored by the metro areas of Tallahassee to the east and Pensacola to the west, with local economies in between driven by agriculture, tourism and a strong military base presence, economic growth in the Panhandle is typically less cyclical than peninsular Florida.
+Positive economic growth in the Tallahassee and Pensacola metro areas is forecasted during the 2017-2020 periods, but at a lower rate than most other metro areas in Florida.
 Real Gross Metro Product in both metro areas has not yet recovered to pre-recessionary levels.